Climate Change & Global Security|UPSC Notes

 Conclusion

-In conclusion, the intersection of climate change and global security is a critical area of concern that requires urgent attention from global leaders, policymakers, and researchers.
-Addressing these issues through comprehensive and sustained international efforts is crucial for securing a stable and peaceful future.
+The combination of climate change and global security is indeed a crucial point of concern that, until now, has not been stirred up with due attention by global leaders, policymakers, and researchers.
+Addressing these issues through comprehensive and sustained international efforts is very instrumental in securing a stable and peaceful future.

 Leave a Comment